-Research has shown that fire and EMS are at the top of farmer's list when it comes to who they trust most when it comes to making changes on their farms and ranches.
-Since 2016, RF-DASH has equipped over 75 firefighters/EMS from 10 states and 5 provinces in Canada.
-Their impact does not end there as our trainers have gone on to educate many others.
-The wide acceptance and success among both the fire/EMS and agricultural communities has given the program renewed funding to continue supporting the programs efforts through 2027.
+Research has shown that fire and EMS are at the top of farmers' lists regarding who they trust most when making changes on their farms and ranches.
+Since 2016, RF-DASH has equipped over 75 firefighters/EMS from 10 states and five provinces in Canada.
+However, their impact does not end there, as our trainers have gone on to educate many others.
+The wide acceptance and success among both the fire/EMS and agricultural communities has provided renewed funding to continue supporting the program's efforts through 2027.